oss-review-toolkit/orthw-shell/docs/getting-started.md

 ### Marking a Files or Directories for a Dependency as Excluded

 You first thought might be to conclude the license for `NPM::acorn-jsx:5.2.0` as MIT.
-However, a beter solution is to mark up the `test` directory as not included in the released artifact using [package configuration][ort-package-configurations] with a _path exclude_.
+However, a better solution is to mark up the `test` directory as not included in the released artifact using [package configuration][ort-package-configurations] with a _path exclude_.
 Conclude only licenses if they were incorrectly identified e.g. a found BSD-3-Clause is actually a BSD-2-Clause.

 1. Run the below command to generate a [package configuration][ort-package-configurations]: